Justsenger/ExHyperV/README.md

 > [!NOTE]
 > VLAN (Virtual Local Area Network) is a communication technology that logically divides a physical LAN into multiple independent broadcast domains.

-**Access Mode**: Assigns the virtual machine's network adapter to a single VLAN.
+Access Mode: Assigns the virtual machine's network adapter to a single VLAN.
 When VLAN ID equals 0, VLAN function is disabled.

 The VLAN ID range is 1-4094.
 After setting a specific VLAN ID, the virtual machine can only communicate at Layer 2 with devices in the same virtual switch that are in the same VLAN ID.

-**Trunk Mode**: Allows the virtual machine's network adapter to transmit traffic for multiple VLANs simultaneously.
+Trunk Mode: Allows the virtual machine's network adapter to transmit traffic for multiple VLANs simultaneously.

 · Native VLAN ID: Used to handle untagged default traffic.

 · Allow List: Specifies the range of VLAN IDs allowed through this network card (e.g., 10, 20-30).

-**Private Mode**: Implements further Layer 2 isolation within the same VLAN, often used in multi-tenant or hosting environments.
+Private Mode: Implements further Layer 2 isolation within the same VLAN, often used in multi-tenant or hosting environments.

 · Primary ID: Public VLAN identifier the VM belongs to.
 · Secondary ID: Internal identifier used to implement subdivision isolation.